thoughtbot/superglue/docs/navigation.md

   }

-  this.props.remote("/posts?bzq=data.header", {beforeSave})
+  this.props.remote("/posts?sgq=data.header", {beforeSave})
 ```

 You may also [specify](./react-redux.md#remote) a `pageKey` param to tell
-Breezy where to store the results.
+Superglue where to store the results.
 If you're using the thunk through a
 connected component, this will be set to the key of the current page for you.

 # Deferments